debops/debops/docs/user-guide/scripts/debops-config/debops-config.rst

   considered human-friendly.
 The JSON format can be used to enable easy parsing by programs.

+``-k, --keys``
+  Instead of returning the entire configuration tree, return a list of configuration keys present at a given configuration level.
+Empty output or list means that there are no more subkeys present at a given level.

 ``key``
   Name of the configuration option key to return.
 Subkeys are specified using dot (``.``) as a separator.
 If not specified, entire configuration tree will